-Most people in the northern hemisphere can make enough vitamin D from being out in the sun daily for short periods with their forearms, hands or lower legs uncovered and without sunscreen, from late March to the end of September.
+Most people in the northern hemisphere can make enough from being out in the sun daily for short periods with their forearms, hands, or lower legs uncovered and without sunscreen, from late March to the end of September.

 During winter and autumn, you need to get vitamin D from your diet because the sun is not strong enough for the body to make enough.

-We recommend you get vitamin D from food sources rather than supplements, but if you can’t, consider taking a daily supplement containing 10 micrograms of vitamin D (400 IU).
+We recommend you get it from food sources rather than supplements, but if you can’t, consider taking a daily supplement containing 10 micrograms of vitamin D (400 IU).

-While you can’t get too much vitamin D through sunshine, you can get too much vitamin D through supplements, which can lead to health problems.
+While you can’t get too much vitamin D through sunshine, you can get too much through supplements, leading to health problems.
 Getting more than 4,000 IU per day (100 micrograms/day) increases the risk of harmful health effects, for example, kidney damage.

 Making sure you have healthy levels of vitamin D is important for breast cancer prevention, but also good for your general.

-BCUK recommends you be mindful about your vitamin D status and if you have any concerns get your levels checked by your GP, so you can determine if you need to take in more vitamin D either through sun exposure, or if this isn’t possible, though food or supplements.
+BCUK recommends you be mindful about your levels and if you have any concerns get your levels checked by your GP, so you can determine if you need to take in more vitamin D either through sun exposure or if this isn’t possible through food or supplements.